 The CSS is located in Room 207 of the Ohm Information Technology Center on campus at 450 North Ave. in Battle Creek.

 Follow the steps below to request disability accomodations through the Center for Student Success.

 - Provide disability documentation to Center for Student Success.
 Documentation must be provided by a licensed professional with specific knowledge of both the individual and the disability and must include diagnosis, method of diagnosis, how the disability affects one or more major life functions, and recommendations for academic accommodations in a college setting.

-- Print this letter and provide it to the appropriate health professional in order to assist in obtaining disability documentation.
+- Print this DOCTOR LETTER and provide it to the appropriate health professional in order to assist in obtaining disability documentation.

-> - Each semester email notification of reasonable accommodations will be provided to eligible registered students and their instructors.
+- Each semester email notification of reasonable accommodations will be provided to eligible registered students and their instructors.

 - Speak directly with each of your instructors every semester in order to make arrangements to utilize your accommodations.
 In some instances your instructor will be able to provide the accommodations directly.
 However, at other times you and your instructor may also need to coordinate your accommodations with the Center for Student Success.

 - If at anytime you determine that your accommodations are not sufficiently assisting you in fully participating in the educational environment, please contact the Center for Student Success immediately to review current services and determine if additional services are necessary.